MauriceBrown/basketball-data-scraper/README.md

 In order to speed up the data extraction process, each scraper has a multi-threaded implementation of it's `scrape` function.
 By default the scraper will use **all** available threads on the host machine.
 If you would like to use fewer threads, this can be controlled using the `max_threads` argument of each scrapers constructor.

 Each scraper outputs a flat csv file which can then be loaded into a database or data analysis tool such as Pandas.
-Examples of these files are included in this repo for you to inspect.
-In order to keep the folder from becoming too cluttered, the data files are saved into a subfolder called **data** within the same folder as the code files, which the scraper will create on the host machine.
-Since it uses the built-in Python **os** module, it should work across Windows, Mac and Linux.
+Examples of these files are included in this repo in the **data** folder for you to inspect.

 ## Using the code